- Debris-Flow Hazard and Risk Assessment

 In March 2015, the SLRD Board re-affirmed the Do Not Occupy Recommendation and extended it to encompass the sites located within the Purple Zone and the Red Zone.
 The SLRD Board also directed that updated signage along the In-SHUCK-ch Forest Service Road be installed to identify the Purple Zone and the Red Zone sites and to communicate the Do Not Occupy recommendation to members of the public and visitors.

-Regarding the conceptual mitigation options presented in the BGC Assessment, the SLRD is facilitating stakeholder negotiations to discuss the potential to implement mitigation works to reduce the geotechnical risks to a tolerable level and is approaching the provincial government, on behalf of residents, with the objective of achieving provincial participation in a collaborative approach to protect life safety within the study area.
+Regarding the conceptual mitigation options presented in the BGC Assessment, the SLRD facilitated stakeholder negotiations to discuss the potential to implement mitigation works to reduce the geotechnical risks to a tolerable level and approached the provincial government, on behalf of residents, with the objective of achieving provincial participation in a collaborative approach to protect life safety within the study area.

-People with questions may wish to contact the SLRD's Chief Administrative Officer Lynda Flynn at (604) 894-6371 ext.
-231 or by email at firstname.lastname@example.org.
+People with questions may wish to contact the SLRD's Chief Administrative Officer.

 - Information regarding the communities of Lillooet Lake Estates & Heather Jean Estates - July 3, 2015